Low-income housing tax credit (LIHTC) investors and syndicators are much more reserved going into 2012 than they were a year ago.

 Industry leaders hope the 9 percent fixed rate will be included in an extender package.
 Rep. Pat Tiberi (R-Ohio) and Sen. Olympia Snowe (R-Maine) are expected to sponsor the legislation.

-The trouble is there's a long list of extenders that need to be passed for 2012, Hagan said.
-Because the 9 percent fixed rate has a 2013 date some legislators may not see it as a priority even though the impact will be felt next year.
+The trouble is there’s a long list of extenders that need to be passed for 2012.
+Because the 9 percent fixed rate has a 2013 date, some legislators may not see it as a priority even though the impact will be felt next year, said speakers.

 Roundtable moderator Todd Sears, CFO at Herman & Kittle Properties, Inc., an Indianapolis-based developer, quizzed the panel on their latest deals and terms to paint a picture of a market that has seen huge and rapid shifts this year.